gaprot/ImmersalKit/README.md

 - Verify `libPosePlugin.a` is in the correct location
 - Check that the library is added to your target's build phases

+## Known Issues

+### Height Offset in Coordinate Transformation

+After coordinate transformation, there is approximately a 25cm height offset that requires manual adjustment.
+This is currently handled with a hardcoded correction in the package.

 ## Demo App